Photo of Joe T. Sylve

 On-Disk Structures

-OMAP Objects have a relatively straightforward on-disk structure.
+OMAP Objects have a relatively simple on-disk structure.
 Along with some minor metadata, the primary use of the OMAP Object is to store the physical address of its tree.
 Optionally, they also store an address to a Snapshot Tree.
 Both trees are structured as B-Tree Objects.

 Incidentally, there are indications that APFS was intended to support more than one type of tree structure.
 Until recently, Apple’s apfs.kext contained references to an undocumented “M-Tree” type, which appeared to be designed to be used in place of B-Trees in some instances.
 M-Trees are never mentioned in Apple’s APFS File System Reference, I have never seen them on disk, and all references of M-Trees were removed from the macOS 13 apfs.kext.